suellen-vieira/suellen-vieira/README.md

 ## Hi there, I'm Suellen Vieira 👋

-Data Scientist in training with a background in Physics (BSc and MSc).
+Physicist (BSc and MSc).
 I'm passionate about deep learning, computer vision, and solving real-world problems.
 Experienced in regression, classification, clustering, and natural language processing.
-Currently working on solar panel defect detection using CNNs and YOLO.
-Always eager to learn and explore new technologies
+Currently working on CNNs and YOLO.

 🎓 **Background:**
 BSc and Msc in Physics with a focus on **Quantum Computing** at the Federal University of Santa Catarina (UFSC).